watermint/toolbox/doc/generated/team-device-unlink.md

 | input.device_name                   | The device name.                                                                     |
 | input.os_version                    | The hosting OS version.                                                              |
 | input.last_carrier                  | Last carrier used by the device.                                                     |

+If you run with `-budget-memory low` option, the command will generate only JSON format report.

+In case of a report become large, a report in `.xlsx` format will be split into several chunks like follows; `operation_log_0000.xlsx`, `operation_log_0001.xlsx`, `operation_log_0002.xlsx`, ...

+# Proxy configuration

+The executable automatically detects your proxy configuration from the environment.
+However, if you got an error or you want to specify explicitly, please add -proxy option, like -proxy hostname:port.
+Currently, the executable doesn't support proxies which require authentication.